 Will disputes can make a painful situation even worse and add even more stress to those who are grieving the passing of a loved one.
-Before anyone throws the proverbial spanner into the works and makes the process more complicated, it’s important to understand the valid reasons why and when a will can be contested.
+Before anyone throws the proverbial spanner into the works and makes the process more complicated, it is important to understand the valid reasons why and when a will can be contested.

-We’ll cover a few key reasons in this post.
+We will cover a few key reasons in this post.

-It Was a DIY Will
+It Was A DIY Will

 DIY wills are legal, but there is the potential for more loopholes if the will was not properly prepared.

-The Deceased Was Not of Sound Mind
+The Deceased Was Not Of Sound Mind

 This refers to the deceased not having been of sound mind when they prepared the will, changed the will or signed off on the will.